 Figure 7: Learning Riemannian metrics in diffeomorphic image matching to capture the brain variability: a diagonal operator that encodes the Riemannian metric is learnt on a template brain out of a collection of brain images.
 The values of the diagonal operator are shown in greyscale.
 The red curves represent the boundary between white and grey matter.
-For more details, we refer the reader to [139], which was a first step towards designing effective and robust metric learning algorithms.
+For more details, we refer the reader to [150], which was a first step towards designing effective and robust metric learning algorithms.

-Figure 8: Statistics on initial momenta: In [88], we compared several intersubject transport methodologies to perform statistics on longitudinal evolutions.
+Figure 8: Statistics on initial momenta: In [99], we compared several intersubject transport methodologies to perform statistics on longitudinal evolutions.
 These longitudinal evolutions are represented by an initial velocity field on the shapes boundaries and these velocity fields are then compared using logistic regression methods that are regularized.
-The four pictures represent different regularization methods such as L^2 , H^1 and regularization including a sparsity prior such as Lasso, Fused Lasso and TV.
+The four pictures represent different regularization methods such as $L^2$ , $H^1$ and regularization including a sparsity prior such as Lasso, Fused Lasso and TV.

-Metric learning and parallel transport for statistical applications.
-(Participants: F-X. Vialard, G. Peyré, B. Schmitzer, L. Chizat) The LDDMM framework has been advocated to enable statistics on the space of shapes or images that benefit from the estimation of the deformation.
-The statistical results of it strongly depend on the choice of the Riemannian metric.
-A possible direction consists in learning the right invariant Riemannian metric as done in [139] where a correlation matrix (Figure 7) is learnt which represents the covariance matrix of the deformation fields for a given population of shapes.
-In the same direction, a question of emerging interest in medical imaging is the analysis of time sequence of shapes (called longitudinal analysis) for early diagnosis of disease, for instance [88].
+in medical imaging is the analysis of time sequence of shapes (called longitudinal analysis) for early diagnosis of disease, for instance [99].
 A key question is the inter subject comparison of the organ evolution which is usually done by transport of the time evolution in a common coordinate system via parallel transport or other more basic methods.
 Once again, the statistical results (Figure 8) strongly depend on the choice of the metric or more generally on the connection that defines parallel transport.

-Our expertise: Our team has already studied statistics on longitudinal evolutions in [88, 89].
+Our expertise: Our team has already studied statistics on longitudinal evolutions in [99, 100].